 The above list consists mostly of games considered by adults as suitable for children, but of course many children delight in games that involve bad language, gambling or cheating.
 The attraction of these may be enhanced by the disapproval of adults.
 Games that children and young people sometimes prefer to play when left to themselves include: Cheat, President, Shithead, 52 Card Pickup (!) and various simple gambling games.

 The above lists contain only games played with standard cards (from various countries) whose rules already happen to be on this web site.
 You can find many others in the usual card game books, and I will probably add more children's games to the web site when I have time.
 There are also many popular children's games which use special proprietary cards; a few of these can be found on the Commercial Games page.

-In future editions of this web site I hope to add other classifications.
-Some of these may be objective, some subjective.
-Ideas for classification bases include:
+There is potential to classify card games in many other ways.
+Some of these may be objective, some largely subjective.
+Ideas for classification that have been suggested include:

 - complexity of rules,

 - luck / skill,

 - how long the game takes to play

 - ratings by readers

 One classification that many people would like to have is into better games and worse games.
 A difficulty with this is that nearly every card game on this web site has come with a recommendation from the contributor that it is the best card game in the world.
 For many people the best card game to play is one that your friends and colleagues already know.
 A game tends to run much more smoothly and to be more fun to play a game when most players are already familiar with the rules and have some experience.
 To embark on playing an unfamiliar game armed only with a written set of rules takes a greater amount of dedication and patience.
 It can take a lot of playing time to discover the potential of a card game if you do not have an experienced player in the group to answer questions and point out possibilities.